OndrejNepozitek/Edgar-Unity/docs/examples/dead-cells.md

 <Image src="img/v2/examples/dead_cells/underground_result1.png" caption="Simple level map" />

 After a level is generated, we create an additional tilemap which will contain all the information about the level map.
 We go through individual tilemap layers of the level and copy them to the level map tilemap.
 First, we find all the tiles from the *Background* tilemap layer and copy them to the level map.
 But instead of using the normal graphics of individual tiles, we use a tile that is completely blue.
-Then we repeat this process with other layers and different colors of tiles.
+Then we repeat this process with other layers and different colours of tiles.

     public TileBase LevelMapWallTile;
     public TileBase LevelMapWallBackgroundTile;